chengxuan-xia/chengxuan-xia.github.io/README.md

 ## About me

-Hi!
-I am Chengxuan (Sheldon) Xia, a master student in School of Computer Science and Technology, at University of Chinese Academy of Sciences.
-Recently, I am focusing on Machine Learning and Natural Language Processing.
+I am a graduate student in School of Computer Science and Technology, University of Chinese Academy of Sciences.
+My research area mainly focuses on Machine Learning and Natural Language Processing.
+To me, there is nothing more exciting than researching and developing machine learning algorithms.
+'Dive deep' is the most accurate discription of me.

 ### Education
 _Sept 2019 - Present_    **University of Chinese Academy of Sciences (UCAS)**